domnikl/bookkeeping/README.md

 # bookkeeping

 This is my bookkeeping application.
+It is heavily opionated and uses Postgres as a Backend, FinTS zu synchronize with bank accounts and Supabase to handle sign ins.

 ## Running it